Equality and Access to Services

 We are committed to ensuring equality in everything that we do both through our service provision and through our responsibilities as an employer.
 We recognise that while everyone is different, they have the right to be treated with an equal level of respect and have equal access to our services and facilities.

-Should you require assistance for interpretation or translation, please contact the Council department which published the information or alternatively the Corporate Services Team at firstname.lastname@example.org .
-Please be advised that documents cannot be translated as a matter of course; requests will be considered on an individual basis.
+Should you require assistance for interpretation or translation, please contact the Council's service department who published the information or alternatively the Corporate Services Team at firstname.lastname@example.org to explore the options available.
+Please be advised that requests will be considered on an individual basis and that documents cannot be translated as a matter of course.
+Where possible we encourage individuals who cannot speak English to come accompanied with an English speaking relative or friend.

 The Equality Act 2010